MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/Add-DnsServerVirtualizationInstance.md

 ```

 ## DESCRIPTION
-The **Add-DnsServerVirtualizationInstance** cmdlet adds a virtualization instance to a DNS Server
+The **Add-DnsServerVirtualizationInstance** cmdlet adds a virtualization instance to a DNS Server.
 A Virtualizat5ion instance is a logical partition in a DNS Server, which is capable of independently hosting zones and zone scopes.
 You can host the Same name zones and zone scopes in different virtualization instances.